 If you are going out and want to leave some expressed breastmilk for someone else to feed your baby, it is a good idea to plan in advance and express your milk at least the day before you go out.
 As a rough guide, a baby under 3 months old will need to be left 100-120 mls (3-4 ounces) of breastmilk per feed and an older baby would probably take 150-200mls (5-7 ounces) per feed.
 The breastmilk can then be stored in the fridge or freezer – see the section below for details.

 Breastmilk can be stored in the fridge for up to five days and frozen for up to three months.
-Freeze it in small quantities, for example in ice cube trays, so that there is no waste if your baby only wants a little.
+Freeze it in small quantities, so that there is no waste if your baby only wants a little.
 Make sure you label and date your breastmilk before you put it in the fridge or freezer.
 Storage times may be shorter if you are expressing milk to feed an ill or premature baby, but the staff in the special care baby unit will be able to advise you about this.

-Breastmilk should be defrosted overnight in the fridge or thawed by standing the container in a jug of warm water.
+Breastmilk should be defrosted overnight in the fridge or, if needed quickly, thawed by standing the container in a jug of cool water.
 Do not use the microwave – it may heat the milk unevenly and scald your baby.
 There is also some evidence that microwaving destroys some of the beneficial anti-immune factors in breastmilk.